rapidez/guest-wishlist/README.md

 ### Product page

-To add a wishlist toggle button on the product page just include the button view and specify where the sku can be found as Javascript variable.
-Add this somewhere on `resources/views/vendor/rapidez/product/overview.blade.php`
+To add a wishlist toggle button on the product page just include the button view and specify where the sku can be found as Javascript variable in: `resources/views/vendor/rapidez/product/overview.blade.php`
 ```
 @include('rapidez-guestwishlist::button', ['sku' => 'config.product.sku'])
 ```